 Black Bean Soup is a creamy, hearty dish that can be dressed up a million different ways!
 So easy to make, it comes together in just minutes and always hits the spot.

 Black Bean Soup is the meal we have when I’ve completely lost track of time and suddenly it’s nearing suppertime and I’m still sorting and folding laundry.
 Please tell me I’m not the only who has had those days!
 Hearty and satisfying, this black bean soup can be thrown together in under thirty minutes but tastes like it’s been simmering all day.
 My family likes to add their own individual favorites like avocado, sour cream, cheese or tortilla crisps to the top, but I love it just the way it is.
 Warm, soothing, simple, the perfect busy weeknight dinner.

 - Sure, you could soak beans overnight and then cook them and all those pesky steps, but for this recipe just toss in a couple of cans of beans.
 They’re so tasty and really bulk up this soup and so many other recipes.
 You don’t even need to drain the beans; just throw it all in and let the extra juices add to the flavor of this delicious soup.

-- Use a blender to combine some or all the beans and chicken broth into a creamy texture.
+- Use a blender or immersion blender to combine some or all the beans and chicken broth into a creamy texture.
 My kids love this, since some of them have sudden aversions to “lumpy” foods.
 Heaven help them.
 I like to keep a few beans out of the puree party because I happen to enjoy a few lumps in my food, especially rich buttery black beans.
 But you can puree the whole thing if you like.

 - For added heat, you could add some chili powder, cumin, or a pinch of red pepper flakes to the soup.
 I’ve even tossed in a palmful of taco seasoning a few times and that gives it just enough kick for me and my husband without making the children complain that it’s too spicy (they also suddenly think everything is “spicy”)